Nezha: Legend

+In popular culture, Nezha's killing of Li Gen and Ao Bing is often seen as a result of Ao Guang demanding young boys and girls from Chentang Pass as sacrifices.
+When the Dragon Kings of the Four Seas threatened to flood Chentang Pass in retaliation, Nezha committed suicide to save his family and the people.

+The above plot is only found in the 1979 Shanghai Animation Film Studio movie, Nezha Conquers the Dragon King, and not in the Fengshen Yanyi novel or Qing dynasty opera adaptations.
+The 19th century Guci manuscript, Fengshen Bang, is the earliest source that mentions the flooding of Chentang Pass: the North Sea Dragon King, Ao Ji, first proposed the idea during the four Dragon Kings' gathering.
+However, the South Sea Dragon King, Ao Shun, convinced his brothers to submit a complaint to the Jade Emperor together instead.

-Though according to The Journey to the West, Nezha was born with the word Ne written on the palm of his left hand and zha on his right, hence his name.
+According to The Journey to the West, Nezha was born with the word Ne written on the palm of his left hand and zha on his right, hence his name.
 But after he caused havoc in the Eastern Ocean, the Heavenly King had been so worried about the disastrous consequences that he decided to kill Nezha.

 Thus Nezha returned his flesh and blood to his mother and bones to his father.
 Then Nezha's soul went to the Buddha, who resurrected him.
 After, he used his vast powers to subdue 96 caves of demons through dharma.
 After this Nezha wanted to kill his father because he had to remove every piece of flesh and every stain of blood to return his bones to his father.
 The heavenly king had no choice but to seek help from the Buddha.
 The Buddha gave him an intricately made golden pagoda, in each story of which were Buddhas radiant with splendor.
-The Buddha told Nezha to regard these Buddhas as his father.
-Thus ending the hatred between the father and the son.
-Thus earning Li Jing the title Pagoda-Bearing Heavenly king.
+The Buddha told Nezha to regard these Buddhas as his father, thus ending the hatred between the father and the son and Li Jing earned the title of Pagoda-Bearing Heavenly king.